csidsocialmedia/csidsocialmedia.github.io/about.markdown

 > [blogs](http://csidsocialmedia.github.io/archive.html)

-to know more about our studies, or mail
+to know more about us, or mail

 > Lingfei DOT Wu AT asu DOT edu